joakim-brannstrom/dsnapshot/README.md

 The user and group for files can be saved via the excellent `fakeroot` program.
 This make it possible to both e.g. backup files owned by root on one host to another where one do not have root access.
-By not needing root in this way on the backup server improves security.
+By not needing root on the remote server the security is improved and simplified.
 ```toml
 [snapshot.example.rsync]
 fakeroot = true